-Cryptocurrency was subject to an income tax of 15 percent and a social contribution fee, which was also 15.5 percent.
+Cryptocurrency was subject to an income tax of 15% and a social contribution fee, which was 15.5%.
 In 2022 it is planned to reduce the tax burden by half.

-Under the new legislation, a cryptocurrency asset becomes a digital representation of value or rights that are transferred or stored electronically using a distributed registry or other similar technology.
+Under the new legislation, a cryptocurrency asset becomes a digital representation of value or rights.
+Those are transferred or stored electronically using a distributed registry or other similar technology.

 Taxes are required to be paid when cryptoassets are withdrawn and transferred to a financial institution's account as regular currency.
 For as long as the digital currency is held or is not exchanged for another currency, no taxes are required to be paid on it.

 The tax burden is reduced because income from crypto would not be subject to a special fee.
 Law-abiding taxpayers can voluntarily declare profits from crypto-assets transactions.
-According to the government, preferential tax treatment allows to attract foreign investments and bring cryptocurrency income out of the shadows.
+According to the government, preferential tax treatment allows attracting foreign investments and bring cryptocurrency income out of the shadows.